Wilfred/difftastic/manual/src/getting_started.md

 recommend [rustup](https://rustup.rs/) to install Rust.
 Difftastic requires Rust version 1.56 or later.

 You will also need a C++ compiler that supports C++14.
-I recommend Clang.
+If you're using GCC, you need at least version 8.

 ### Build